masich/shorty/README.md

 # Shorty
-Shorty is a simple URL-shortening microservice that supports two shortening providers: bit.ly and tinyurl.com.
+Shorty is a simple URL shortening microservice that supports two shortening providers: bit.ly and tinyurl.com.
 It's easy to use and extendable: if you want to add a new provider, you only have to implement [shortener interface](https://github.com/masich/shorty/blob/master/shorty/shortlink/shorteners/shortener.py) and change the [configuration file](https://github.com/masich/shorty/blob/master/shorty/config.py).

 It has an endpoint: `POST /shortlinks`, which can be used for shortening purposes.
 This endpoint accepts JSON with the following schema: